BitsofJeremy/ephergent_modeling/README.md

 ARCHIVED FOR FUTURE REFERENCE

-This project is just an example.
+This project is just an example Flask website with some nice HTML and Javascript.

+It also integrates with Mailgun